mehulagg/gitlab_test/doc/user/clusters/applications.md

 ### Install Ingress using GitLab CI

-To install ingress, define the `.gitlab/managed-apps/config.yaml` file
+To install Ingress, define the `.gitlab/managed-apps/config.yaml` file
 with:

 ```yaml